jonmmar/maram-cc-site/dispatch/index.md

 ---
-title: Dispatch
+title: Dispatch — Updates from the World of Structural Itness
 permalink: /dispatch/index.html
-description: Reflections, updates, and oddities from the world of structural itness.
+description: Updates, essays, and observations on recursive constraint, coherence, and the strange structures that persist.
+From the logic of filtering to quantum paradoxes—Dispatch explores what reality permits.
 ---

 ## 🗓️ Dispatch